-We are continuing our series of recommended settings for cameras and this time we have the Sony A6000, an advanced interchangeable lens camera designed for enthusiasts and professionals.
-In this article, I want to provide some information on what settings I use and shortly explain what some of the important settings do.
+Since I published my Nikon D810 review, a number of our readers requested me to provide an article with the recommended settings for the camera.
+The Nikon D810 is an advanced camera and comes with many different menus and settings.
+In this article, I want to provide some information on what I personally use and shortly explain what some of the important settings do.
 Please do keep in mind that while these work for me, it does not mean that everyone else should be shooting with exactly the same settings.
-The below information is provided as a guide for those that struggle and just want to get started with a basic understanding of these settings.
+The below information is provided as a guide for those that struggle with the camera and just want to get started with a basic understanding of the camera and its many features.